 - ACTIVITY LIMIT DASHBOARD– Admin can limit the number of activities to be shown in the dashboard.
-A number of activities can be referred to as the activities performed by Agents or Admin on the tickets like- status change, priority change, etc.
+A number of activities will refer to the activities agents perform or Admin on the tickets like- status change, priority change, etc.

-- GENERATE ACTIVITY– Admin can select the option for which the activity to be generated.
+- GENERATE ACTIVITY– Admin can select the option for the activity will generate.

 - SELECT ACTIVITY PRIORITY– Admin can set priority for the activity.

-- SHOW HEADER– Helpdesk header will be shown on selected pages.
+- SHOW HEADER– The helpdesk header will be shown on set pages.

 - INFORMATION LIMIT– Enter numbers of information(s) that will display on the support center page with categories.